Understanding your options

 - Obtain professional liability insurance from the

-- 7. Wait for confirmation of registration from BCCNM
+- 7. Wait for confirmation of licence from BCCNM

-- Once you have paid your registration fees, we will send you an email confirming that you have been granted practising registration.
-You must not practise as a midwife until you receive confirmation of registration.
+- Once you have paid your licence fees, we will send you an email confirming that you have been granted a practising licence.
+You must not practise as a midwife until you receive confirmation of your licence.

 Haven't received a confirmation email?